katzenpost/katzenpost/HACKING/index.rst

    a new git branch with your specification document and then submitting a pull-request.

-2. Document your feature addition
+2. Document the work task

    Open a ticket to document your feature addition or code change using the repository's issue tracker.